saluki_common/hash.rs

 79/// Values hashed with a `FastHasher`instance created with this method will be consistent within the same process, but

-80/// will not be consistent across different runs of the application.
+80/// won't be consistent across different runs of the application.
 Additionally, values hashed with this instance will

 82/// each call.